MitchellSingleton/docker-airconnect/README.md

 If you do not wish to run both services and only need one, you can choose to kill the second service on startup so that it does not run.
 To do this, use the appropriate variable from above (`AIRCAST_VAR`/`AIRUPNP_VAR`) and set it equal to `kill`.
 This will remove the other service from the startup files and you should not see both services running if you view the docker container logs.

 ### Runtime Commands

+The current usage can be seen in the docker output

 ```
 Usage: [options]